thisistonydang/phoenix-inertia-svelte/README.md

 Please note that an `app.css` file will not be generated if you are not using CSS styles within a `<style>` block in your Svelte components.
 However, it is still recommended to update the Tailwind configuration because it is possible that an `app.css` file may be generated if you use certain Svelte component libraries that include scoped styles.

-Since the `app.css` may not be generated, please either manually add the `app.css` file in order to not get a 404 error if it's requested.
+Since the `app.css` may not be generated, please manually add the `app.css` file in order to not get a 404 error if it's requested.

 ```sh
 touch priv/static/assets/app.css